Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 \subsection{Transmission - WASP-17b}

 To test the proposed direct optical constant retrieval scheme, I perform a similar retrieval setup to that performed for WASP-17b in \citet{Louie_2025}, who published new SOSS data and combined them with the previous HST STIS+WFC3 \citep{Alderson_2022} and MIRI LRS \citep{Grant_2023} data.
 I follow the enhanced `B' scheme from \citet{Louie_2025}, which included retrieval of H$_{2}$O, CO, CO$_{2}$, CH$_{4}$, Na, K and H$^{-}$ (bound-free).
-I follow similar priors and setup as the \textit{POSEIDON} \citep{MacDonald_2023} framework used in \citet{Louie_2025}, assuming an isothermal 100 layer atmosphere evenly log-spaced between 100 and 10$^{-8}$ bar.
+I follow similar priors and setup to the \textit{POSEIDON} \citep{MacDonald_2023} framework used in \citet{Louie_2025}, assuming an isothermal 100 layer atmosphere evenly log-spaced between 100 and 10$^{-8}$ bar.
 I include Rayleigh scattering from H$_{2}$ and He as well as CIA from H$_{2}$-H$_{2}$ and H$_{2}$-He pairs.
 For the cloud model, I use the same slab profile approach used in \textit{POSEIDON}, but only retrieve the cloud properties in the 7-11.5 $\mu$m wavelength range in order to focus on retrieving the $n$ and $k$ constants for the cloud absorption features.
 The spectrum is therefore cloud free outside this wavelength range.
 I take the HST + SOSS + Spitzer + MIRI spectrum presented in \citet{Louie_2025}, adding an offset to the MIRI data as retrieved in \citet{Louie_2025}.
-I perform two OS retrievals, one at $R$ = 10,000 and one at $R$ = 20,000.
-Using \textit{dynesty} with 40 sampled parameters (Table \ref{tab:W17b}), the elapsed time from start to finish of the retrieval model was 13 hours 41 minutes for the $R$ = 10,000 model and 1 day 19 minutes for the $R$ = 20,000 model.
-I found both resolutions showed highly comparable posterior distributions, suggesting insensitivity to the spectral resolution in this scenario.
+Using \textit{dynesty} with 43 sampled parameters (Table \ref{tab:W17b}), the elapsed time from start to finish of the retrieval model was 1 day, 16 hours and 15 minutes for the $R$ = 20,000 model.

-Figure \ref{fig:W17b} presents the posterior and best-fit median model compared to the observational data for the $R$ = 20,000 model.
-The retrieval produces similar results to \citet{Louie_2025}, with the main difference being a couple magnitudes larger CO retrieved here compared to \citet{Louie_2025}.
+Figure \ref{fig:W17b} presents the posterior and best-fit median model compared to the observational data.
+The retrieval produces similar results to \citet{Louie_2025}, with the main difference being a couple of magnitudes larger CO retrieved here compared to \citet{Louie_2025}.
 This is probably driven by the lack of a cloud opacity continuum, requiring a larger CO opacity to compensate for the large Spitzer 4.5$\mu$m observational point.